Qulxis/ML-Bike-Break/README.md

 ## Data Cleaning
 The two notebooks that we used in the end for data cleaning and generation are:
-- src/data_exploration_dataGen2.ipynb
+- src/data_processing1_kalman_filter.ipynb
-- src/kalman_filter_dataGen1.ipynb
+- src/data_processing2_pre_filtered.ipynb

-The first creates the cleaned dataset from the last collection of data we did which recorded both the kalman filtered data as well as the raw date.
-It

-The second creates the cleaned dataset from the first collection of data we did which contained the x, y, and z data from the sensor.
+The first creates the cleaned dataset from the first collection of data we did which contained the x, y, and z data from the sensor.
 The notebook explores all three and notes that only x has significant correlation.
 It then run a simulated kalman filter over the raw x-axis accelerometer data.

+The second creates the cleaned dataset from the last collection of data we did which recorded both the kalman filtered data as well as the raw data.

 Both notebooks filters out cases where valid break labels must be held for 4 sample steps.
 This is to remove noise from the photoresistor that we used to record with by hand.